KaiYan289/RLpapersnote/README.md

 * *On Layer Normalization in the Transformer Architecture* https://arxiv.org/pdf/2002.04745.pdf (TBD)

+* *THE HIDDEN CONVEX OPTIMIZATION LANDSCAPE OF REGULARIZED TWO-LAYER RELU NETWORKS: AN EXACT CHARACTERIZATION OF OPTIMAL SOLUTIONS* (ICLR 22' oral)

+**All globally optimal two-layer ReLU neural networks can be performed by solving a convex optimization program with cone constraints.**

+Wang & Lin (2021) showed that with an explicit regularizer based on the scaled variation norm, overparametrization is generally harmless to two-layer ReLU networks.

+The authors assume that the loss is a convex one (e.g. hinge) plus a L2 regularization.

+Nguyen & Hein (2017) showed that no spurious minima occur provided that one of the layer’s inner width exceeds n and under additional non-degeneracy conditions.

+* *Harmless Overparametrization in Two-layer Neural Networks* (2021)

 * *Imbedding Deep Neural Networks* (ICLR 22' spotlight)

 This paper proposes a novel architecutre called InImNet which improves over neural ODE.
 (TBD)